Type of qualification

 - take part in an interview

-- provide a portfolio of design work
+- provide a portfolio of relevant work

 - provide copies of all official academic transcripts for studies taken at all universities other than Massey University.